 Virtual Policy Forum Series

-Beginning in summer 2020 and continuing into early 2021, the Network for Landscape Conservation is hosting a Virtual Policy Forum Series on the Future of Landscape Conservation.
+Beginning in summer 2020 and continuing into 2021, the Network for Landscape Conservation is hosting a Virtual Policy Forum Series on the Future of Landscape Conservation.
 The purpose of this series is to foster a national dialogue on collaborative landscape conservation and the challenges and opportunities necessary for success.
 Through these conversations, we fill an important information-sharing and network-building niche by engaging policy leaders from a broad and diverse spectrum of organizations with the aim of improving the policies, resources, collaboration, and clarity on an emerging framework for landscape conservation in North America.
 We hope these Forums provide a useful resource for policy-makers and practitioners alike as we navigate the changing political, economic, social, and environmental landscapes.

 - Sally Jewell, former U.S. Secretary of the Interior

 - Collin O’Mara, President and CEO of the National Wildlife Federation

 - Mamie Parker, former Assistant Director for the U.S. Fish and Wildlife Service and current Board chair of the Virginia Department of Game and Inland Fisheries